REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Tall thimbleweed Anemone virginiana tall anemone F

-Canada thistleCirsium arvense CF
+Canada thistleCirsium arvense CFM

-Spotted touch-me-not Impatiens capensis spotted jewelweed
+Spotted touch-me-not Impatiens capensis spotted jewelweed M

-Showy tick trefoil Desmodium canadense Canadian tick-trefoil F
+Showy tick-trefoil Desmodium canadense Canadian tick-trefoil FM

 Red trillium Trillium erectum purple trillium; wake-robin F